 Looking for Event Management Software?
 Check out our list of the top 8 tools on the topic!

 WildApricot is the most direct approach to the solution of membership management for small organizations and there’s not much flair to go along with it.
 It is also one of the more original solutions that first cropped up a few years ago as the need for membership management software became more and more apparent.
 So it’s definitely a go-to source for your most basic, small scale membership management needs, but not much else like the sacrifice of scalability for organizations that intend to grow.

 Cons: Not very scalable for growing organizations or those that have multiple locations or chapters.

-Fully customized to an organization’s needs, the platform is entirely made up of parts of a whole. the CRM aspect is there, but like we said before, the real needs happen after members convert.
-EventBank makes sure you have the web presence for your events ready, and leverages contact info to personalize email campaigns, ticketing, and finances all from the platform, which also has mobile versions available for in-person check-ins, melding in-person relationships with the digital back end.
+Fully customized to an organization’s needs, the platform is entirely made up of parts of a whole. the CRM aspect is there, but as we said before, the real needs happen after members convert.
+EventBank makes sure you have the web presence for your events ready and leverages contact info to personalize email campaigns, ticketing, and finances all from the platform, which also has mobile versions available for in-person check-ins, melding in-person relationships with the digital back end.

 Pros: All-in-one solution for both membership management and engagement needs.

 Cons: Lack of CRM integrations for clients who currently use a third party. (integrations will come in 2019)

 Sumac is a feature-rich event and membership management software suite much like EventBank, but without the all-in-one aspect.
 It considers its own native features as add-ons and requires customers to pay for each addon they want.
 So don’t approach this product if you don’t have a clear plan in mind, or else you may end up paying or add-ons you don’t need.
 Thankfully event free-level users can talk to a sales rep who might be able to help you out.